liztownd/book_ui/README.md

 For local development you must also run the Ruby on Rails API located at <a href="https://github.com/liztownd/books_on_rails">https://github.com/liztownd/books_on_rails</a>.
 Follow the instructions in that README to run locally.

-After installing dependencies, run `npm start` and navigate to <a href="http://localhost:4000">http://localhost:4000</a> to view the app.
+After installing dependencies, run `npm start` and navigate to <a href="http://localhost:4000/mybookshelf">http://localhost:400/mybookshelf0</a> to view the app.

 ## Deployment

-The API is deployed to Heroku at `url`.
+The API is deployed to Heroku.
 The deployed UI is available at <a href="https://liztownd.github.io/mybookshelf">https://liztownd.github.io/mybookshelf</a>.